 The one odd thought I kept having throughout the third part of the book, however, was that it seemed weird to pick up a book called “Fast Fiction: Creating Fiction in Five Minutes” and find out that a third of the book covered standard problems of novel-writing.

-From one point of view it makes sense.
 A lot of her suggestions covered ways to handle typical problems of novel-writing within the context of her five-minute exercise method.
 And yet I couldn’t help thinking that this was the last thing someone would be expecting when picking up a book on “fast fiction,” and misleading your audience is never a good idea.
 So I guess the point of this is… make sure this book is what you want before you buy it.
 The title isn’t entirely indicative of the contents.

 Despite the handful of problems this book has, it’s still very helpful and useful, and I think that most writers could get a lot of value out of its methods and suggestions.
 So while I’m occasionally tempted to give the book a rating of three, ultimately I believe it deserves four.
 For while the writing itself is average, the ideas behind that writing are excellent.